 Hop on a bike

 A lot of daytrippers don’t realise that the countryside and villages surrounding Bruges are also particularly lovely.
 Do as the locals and hop on a bike to discover the pretty countryside and the whitewashed village of Damme.
-You’ll be cycling through the idyllic countryside, discovering waterways and windmills, finishing the trip in picturesque Damme where you’ll have plenty of time to take some pictures and refresh yourself with a Belgian Beer.
+You’ll be cycling through the idyllic countryside, discovering waterways and windmills.
+The trip finishes in picturesque Damme where you’ll have plenty of time to take some pictures and refresh yourself with a Belgian Beer.
+If you’ve never been to Bruges, you’ll enjoy the Bruges bike tour for first time visitors.

 Have lunch at Sanseveria Bagels

 After exploring Bruges’s highlights your tummy is probably rumbling.
-Resist the urge to sit down at the overpriced cafés surrounding the markets and walk 5 minutes outside of the centre of town to my favourite lunch spot in Bruges: Sanseveria Bagels.
+Resist the urge to sit down at the overpriced cafés surrounding the market square and walk 5 minutes outside of the centre of town to my favourite lunch spot in Bruges: Sanseveria Bagels.
 This place is dedicated to the sanseveria plants and the décor is wonderfully retro.
-Pick a bagel, salad or something sweet from the menu, accompanied by some organic lemonade or a glass of wine, and you’ll have the perfect lunch.
+Pick a bagel, salad or something sweet from the menu, accompanied by some organic lemonade or a glass of wine.
+You’ll have the perfect lunch.

 Go on a food tour